ScaleBSD/scalebsd.github.io/_drafts/scaling.md

    Speedup(n processors) = Time(1 processor) / Time(n processors)
    ```
  - Time-Constrained `weak scaling` - the time to execute a given workload remains constant,
    user wants to solve the largest problem possible.
-This is the class of scaling this article will focus on.
-Here it will be characterized by the aggregate number of operations performed during benchmarks.
 It is the degree to which the amount of work accomplished increases as the number of processors increases:
    ```
    Speedup(n processors) = Work(n processors) / Work(1 processor)
    ```